chillcicada/vuepress-blog/README.md

 # vuepress-blog

-A blog powered by vuepress, collecting my notes and thoughts in R&D.w
+A blog powered by vuepress and vuepress-theme-hope, collecting my notes and thoughts in R & D.

 ## License

 MIT

+---

+:)